Lac-à-la-Tortue: Mine

-Railway history
+Railway

 The ore extracted from "Lac-à-la-Tortue" (Lake to the Turtle) was used to make various objects in the forges of the region, particularly in Forges du Saint-Maurice.
 The most important is the vast majority of the wheels of the transcontinental railroad that Prime Minister of Canada, John Alexander MacDonald had decreed the construction.
 The second use is the production of poles for use in the daily lives of people of the time.
-The exploitation of iron ore in the bottom of the lake ends in 1910 with the closure of the Company Foundries Ldt Canada, which operated the mine.
+The exploitation of iron ore in the bottom of the lake ends in 1910 with the closure of the Company Foundries Ltd. Canada, which operated the mine.

 The railway in Lac-à-la-Tortue stood at the current location where there is the pipeline of Gaz Métropolitain buried.
 In 1990, a bike path is built on the soil over the pipeline.

 The railway Lac-à-la-Tortue is an extension of the main railroad, which was built in 1879.
 Before its extension into the heart of the village in 1880, the iron ore extracted from the lake had to be transported by wheelbarrow to the railway which was existing before being transported to the Radnor Forges of Saint-Maurice, Quebec.
 In 1880, along with the advent of the railway in the parish, a small station was built.

 With the closure of the iron mine in 1910, the company CP Air constantly ask permission to stop providing services to the station Lac-à-la-Tortue.
 Successive city councils then undertake a fight with the company to maintain the best possible services.
 In 1914, CP Air demand the closure of the station that is no longer profitable.
 It is rejected, but the company returned to the charge in 1921.
 The station master is replaced by a station agent.
 In 1928, the station is the last building in the village to be electrified.
 This was done after the city council had ordered the company.
 In 1948, the station agent was in turn replaced by a guard officer.
 The company continues in these approaches and tries to prove that the station is no longer profitable.
 28 years after she decided to close the station without success, or in 1952, it continues to sell tickets and agent-guard is replaced by a single guard.
 In 1962, the station is destroyed.
 The railway is still in use for freight until 1980, where the rails are removed.
 The company Gaz Métropolitain installs its pipeline in 1983.
 Today, the land is owned by the city of Shawinigan.

-Mayors

-From 1895 to 2001, Lac-à-la-Tortue had its own mayor and its own city council.
-The mayors were: